 The design and construction team also delivered numerous energy-efficient solutions to the environmentally friendly, LEED Silver certified facility, which is estimated to use 28% less energy than similar facilities of its size thanks to the optimization of mechanical systems and integrated technologies.
 Powered by 100% renewable energy, the green features include natural daylighting illuminating 90% of interior spaces; and low-flow plumbing fixtures to reduce water consumption by 30% across the property.

 By working as part of a cohesive, high-performing team and employing solutions from prefabrication and laser scanning to self-perform work, DPR successfully delivered KPMG’s largest project ever a full two months ahead of schedule in late 2019.

-Best Green Project in Orlando Business Journal’s 2019 Structure Awards
+The KPMG Lakehouse project received the Best Green Project award in Orlando Business Journal’s 2019 Structures Awards program.

 DPR’s broad experience and cutting-edge approach to corporate office, campus and hospitality projects dovetailed exceptionally well with the nature of our campus.
 Their strong working relationship with Gensler helped ensure that our design vision was executed with the highest quality and greatest attention to detail.